Forecast For Tuesday With Travis Meyer

 Video

-Travis Meyer here with a forecast for Tuesday and what to expect for the rest of the week.
+Travis Meyer here with a look at the forecast for Tuesday and a glance at the week ahead.

 Keep up-to-date with everything that happens in your world.